-The form of your work may be the key to opening up new avenues to monetize that work.
+The serial form may be the key to opening up new avenues to grow your audience and monetize that work.

 Why You Should Serialize Your Fiction

 As traditional publishers consolidate, the opportunity to get picked up and earn a large enough advance to live on is shrinking.
 If you’re already self-publishing or considering it, think long and hard about the ways you’ll earn money from your writing.

 Serializing your work is one way to diversify your products and reach a new audience.

 If you want to make writing your primary source of income, you may have to offer more than just books.
 Selling only your books means you need 1) a very large audience dedicated to buying your books and 2) to write fast enough that you churn out books regularly.

 Neither is easily achieved.

 When you serialize your work, you can monetize it (based on the specific platform you publish on) and, more importantly, you can build a new audience of fans who prefer to read a serialized story.

 Writing serial fiction is not the same as writing a standalone novel.